acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    </profiles>
    ```

+<a name="ros2-conclusion"></a>
-### 7.6 Conclusion: ROS2 as an Enabling Framework for Real-Time Robotics
+### 6.1.6 Conclusion: ROS2 as an Enabling Framework for Real-Time Robotics

 ROS2 represents a significant advancement in robotics software architecture, particularly for real-time applications.
 By providing both high-level abstractions and low-level control, it allows developers to focus on their specific robotics challenges rather than rebuilding common infrastructure.

 For real-time performance, the key is understanding both the ROS2 framework and the underlying system optimizations covered throughout this document.
 When properly configured, ROS2 on an optimized Raspberry Pi can provide the deterministic performance needed for complex robotics applications, from simple motor control to sophisticated sensor fusion and autonomous navigation.

+> **Key Takeaway**: ROS2 provides a comprehensive ecosystem for robotics development, handling common infrastructure needs while allowing developers to focus on unique aspects of their robot.
+Its layered architecture, flexible execution models, and quality of service controls make it suitable for real-time applications when properly configured, significantly accelerating development compared to building similar capabilities from scratch.

 > **Looking Ahead to All Future Modules**
 > The ROS2 framework serves as the integrating backbone for all the specialized components we'll explore in subsequent modules.
 Each module will build upon this foundation, showing how to implement specific functionality within the ROS2 architecture while maintaining the real-time properties established here.

+<a name="container-networking"></a>
-### 8. Container Networking Architecture
+## 6.2 Container Networking Architecture

+<a name="container-network-models"></a>
-#### 8.1 Container Network Models and Performance Impact
+### 6.2.1 Container Network Models and Performance Impact

 Docker offers multiple networking models, each with different performance characteristics: